microsoft/PartnerResources/_docs/Skilling/Security Academy/index.md

 Remember how the U.S. State Department caught Chinese hackers snooping around Microsoft’s email systems?
 They used the now infamous “Big Yellow Taxi” KQL detections, which you can find **[here](https://github.com/Bert-JanP/Hunting-Queries-Detection-Rules/blob/main/Office%20365/BigYellowTaxi%20-%20SignIn.md)**🚕

 In response to the Exchange breach and others like it, we're continuing to strengthen our defenses.
-Read more about our recent progres **[here](https://www.microsoft.com/en-us/trust-center/security/secure-future-initiative).**
+Read more about our recent progress **[here](https://www.microsoft.com/en-us/trust-center/security/secure-future-initiative).**

 Our 2024 **[ Digital Defense Report](https://www.microsoft.com/en-us/security/security-insider/intelligence-reports/microsoft-digital-defense-report-2024?msockid=330c4da567d667543ffd5c5666b966cf)** is live📢